manish-bhanushali/manish-bhanushali/README.md

-### Hi there 👋 hi i am manish this is developement for grn changes from quantasis
+### Hi there 👋 hi i am manish this is developement for grn changes from quantasis dev

 <!--
 **manish-bhanushali/manish-bhanushali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.